lowtiergod/professional-readme-generator/README.md

 ## Installation

-The project only uses Node.js with npm inquirer, therefore, to use this application you will need to install it in the terminal.
-After the installation is done, proceed to see the Usage instructions.
+The project uses Node.js with npm inquirer.
+To use this application you will need to install it in the terminal.
+After the installation is completed, please view the usage section.
 <a name="usage"></a>

 ## Usage

-The usage is easy, as soon as you enter "node index.js" you will see the prompts of multiple questions to fill out.
+After you enter 'node index.js' in the terminal, prompts of multiple questions to fill out will appear.
 The answers for those questions will be used in the README.md generator.
 <a name="license"></a>

 ## License